 Our current plans for filing NDAs for our product candidates include efforts to minimize the data we will be required to generate in order to obtain marketing approval for our product candidates and therefore reduce the development time.
 We held a pre-IND meeting with the FDA in October 2012 to discuss the development of Tonmya in PTSD.
-Following the results of the AtEase Study, we held an Endof-Phase 2/Pre-Phase 3 meeting with the FDA in August 2016 to discuss our most advanced development program, in which we are developing Tonmya for the treatment of PTSD.
+Following the results of the AtEase Study, we held an End-of-Phase 2/Pre-Phase 3 meeting with the FDA in August 2016 to discuss our most advanced development program, in which we are developing Tonmya for the treatment of PTSD.
 In March 2017, we had our initial Cross-disciplinary Breakthrough Therapy meeting with the FDA to discuss ways to expedite the development and NDA submission of Tonmya.
-Although our interactions with the FDA have encouraged our efforts to continue to develop Tonmya for PTSD, there is no assurance that we will satisfy the FDA's requirements for approval in this indication.
+Although our interactions with the FDA have encouraged our efforts to continue to develop Tonmya for PTSD notwithstanding the FDA's BTD rescission in March 2019 of its previously granted Breakthrough Therapy designation for Tonmya, there is no assurance that we will satisfy the FDA's requirements for approval in this indication.
 The timeline for filing and review of our NDA for Tonmya for PTSD is based on our plan to submit this NDA under Section 505(b)(2) of the FDCA, which would enable us to rely in part on data in the public domain or elsewhere.
 We have not yet filed an NDA under Section 505(b)(2) for any of our product candidates.
-Depending on the data that may be required by the FDA for approval, some of the data may be related to products already approved by the FDA.
-If the data relied upon is related to products already approved by the FDA and covered by third-party patents we would be required to certify that we do not infringe the listed patents or that such patents are invalid or unenforceable.
+Depending on the data that may be required by the FDA for approval, some of the data may be related to products already approved by the FDA and covered by third-party patents, we would be required to certify that we do not infringe the listed patents or that such patents are invalid or unenforceable.
 As a result of the certification, the third-party would have 45 days from notification of our certification to initiate an action against us.